Chapter 1: The First Steps

 As the trio plus teacher entered the Wing, Madam Pomfrey bustled over.
 "What have you done to yourself this time, Mr Potter?"

 Harry flinched.
 "I'm not hurt, Madam Pomfrey," she murmured.
-The matron paused then looked to Professor McGonagall, who nodded.
+The matron paused in confusion then looked to Professor McGonagall, who nodded.

 "We are here for a consultation, Poppy, if you aren't busy right now," she said.
 Madam Pomfrey nodded, swiping her wand to send some potion vials on the nearby counter sailing into the cupboard.